runchise/flutter_background_service/README.md

 > - in android/build.gradle ```ext.kotlin_version = '1.8.10'```
 > - in android/gradle/wrapper/gradle-wrapper.properties ```distributionUrl=https\://services.gradle.org/distributions/gradle-7.5-all.zip```

-### Configuration required for Foreground Services on Android 14+ (SDK 34)
+### Configuration required for Foreground Services on Android 14 (SDK 34)

 Applications that target SDK 34 and use foreground services need to include some additional configuration to declare the type of foreground service they use:

-* Determine the type or types of foreground service your app requires by consulting [the documentation](https://developer.android.com/about/versions/14/changes/fgs-types-required)
+* Determine the type of foreground service your app requires by consulting [the documentation](https://developer.android.com/about/versions/14/changes/fgs-types-required)

 * Add the corresponding permission to your `android/app/src/main/AndroidManifest.xml` file: